MicroEJ/docs/ApplicationDeveloperGuide/storage.rst

     Storage myStorage = new StorageFs("my_root_folder");

+.. _section.library.storage.multisandbox:

 Multi-Sandbox Specificities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When working in a multi-sandbox environment, the ``Storage`` instance should be created in the Kernel.
+When working in a multi-sandbox environment, the ``Storage`` instance must be created in the Kernel.

 This instance can then be shared using :ref:`Shared Services <kernel_service_registry>`, to make it available to Sandboxed Applications and other Kernel components: